2007 Tennessee Volunteers football team: Alabama

-Pregame line: Even

 Nick Saban set a different tone for this year's "The Third Saturday in October" right from the get go.
 Saban elected to kick an onside kick on the opening kickoff.
 Alabama recovered and scored 3 on Leigh Tiffen's 39-yard field goal.
 Bama extended their lead to 10 when QB John Parker Wilson connected with Terry Grant on a 3-yard touchdown pass.

 Tennessee then scored 14 unanswered points to take the lead early in the 2nd quarter.
 Arian Foster had a 2-yard touchdown run and Erik Ainge found TE Luke Stocker for a 3-yard touchdown pass.
 At that point Alabama took over.
 WR DJ Hall had 2 2nd-quarter touchdown receptions.
 Leigh Tiffen added 3 more field goals to bring his total to four on the day.
 RB Terry Grant also had an 8-yard touchdown run.
 Tennessee was only able to add one field goal by Daniel Lincoln, shortly before halftime, as the Crimson Tide outscored Tennessee 17–0 in the second half.

 WR DJ Hall and QB John Parker Wilson had career days for Alabama.
 Hall had 13 receptions for 185 yards and 2 touchdowns.
 Wilson was 32-of-46 for 363 yards and 3 touchdowns.

 South Carolina

-Pregame line: Tennessee by 2.5

 Tennessee used timely turnovers and clutch kicking to earn an ugly 27–24 overtime victory.
 South Carolina fought back from a 21-point deficit at halftime to take a 24–21 lead with 1:24 left.
 However, following a LaMarcus Coker return to the 47-yard line, Tennessee put together an 8-play, 26-yard drive to set up freshman Daniel Lincoln for the game tying 48-yard field goal.
 In overtime, Lincoln hit another field goal from 27 yards, while South Carolina kicker Ryan Succop missed wide right from 40 yards to give Tennessee the victory.